 Sign up for your organization's custom domain name.
+You can try out names and check availability before registering the name.

-Start setting up your custom domain name by finding a domain name unique to your organization and signing up for it.
+Start setting up your custom domain name by finding a domain name unique to your org and signing up for it.
+Choose your name carefully.
+When you register, Salesforce updates its domain name registries with your domain name.
+After it's registered, only Salesforce Customer Support can disable or change your domain name.

 - 1. From Setup, enter My Domain in the Quick Find box, then select My Domain. - 2.
 Enter the subdomain name you want to use within the sample URL.
 For example, a company called Universal Containers wants to use the subdomain universalcontainers.
-The company's login URL would be https://universalcontainers.my.salesforce.com/.You can use up to 40 characters.
+The company's login URL would be

+$\verb|https://universalcontainers.my.salesforce.com/.
+Your name can include up to 40 letters, numbers, and hyphens.$